UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

+---
+waltz:
-# Camo Caper
+  title: Camo Caper
+meta:
+  version: 0.0.2
+  gdd authors:
+    - Matt Miller
+    - Zihan Wu
+  template authors:
+    - Austin Cory Bart <acbart@udel.edu>
+    - Mark Sheriff
+    - Alec Markarian
+    - Benjamin Stanley
+---

+# Overview

 ## Elevator Pitch

-*Top-down color mixing stealth game where you play as a chameleon and you must match the color of the background to not get caught on your heist for treasure.*
+*Camo Caper is a top-down stealth game designed to teach color mixing and color theory.
+Play as the famous cat thief with a magical color changing cape on a heist for the newest collection of priceless gems.
+Maneuver through maps, while blending in with the background to avoid getting spotted!
+Stay hidden, stay sneaky.
+If you are visible for too long, the guards will catch you!*

 ## Influences (Brief)

 - *Influence #1*:
-  - Medium: *Real life*
+  - Medium: *Fantasy settings, Harry Potter*
-  - Explanation: *Chameleons blend into their backgrounds to hide and matching the background matches well with color mixing.*
+  - Explanation: *Just the idea of an invisibility cloak and how that lends to blending into the background*
 - *Influence #2*:
   - Medium: *Maze games and adventure games*
   - Explanation: *Influenced by having a character navigate a world and have to do certain things to unlock / avoiding certain areas to get to a goal.*